Leadership in Jewish Education and Communal Service M.A.

 JDST 662 MYSTERIES OF THE HOLY ZOHAR (3)

-Exploration of some of the focal Zoharic of the Holy Zohar, the most influential Kabbaliztic composition, important to core beliefs of Jewish spirituality.
+Exploration of some of the focal Zoharic of the Holy Zohar, the most influential Kabbalistic composition, important to core beliefs of Jewish spirituality.
 Zoharic language symbolism, the mystery of Ein-Sof and the Ten Sefirot, and other esoteric doctrines in the Zohar.
 Attention to basic Zoharic terminology in Hebrew and Aramaic.
-Prerequisites: None.